 - Facilitate opportunities for public discussion relating to diversity

-- Collaborate with administration, faculty and staff to ensure realization of the Charge of the Academic Senate Diversity Committee at City College
+- Collaborate with administration, faculty, and classifed professionals to ensure realization of the Charge of the Academic Senate Diversity Committee at City College

-Membership is open to administrators, faculty, classified staff, students and individuals
+Membership is open to administrators, faculty, classified professionals, students,

 The committee has a chair who is responsible for scheduling meetings, establishing agendas, representing the diversity committee on the newly formed district committee, campus diversity advisory council and keeping abreast of current trends in promoting an inclusive campus climate.
 The chair is chosen from active committee members and is approved by the diversity committee.